-Mexico enacted tax reform that limits interest expense deductions in certain cases, modifies the treatment of payments made to companies in low-tax jurisdictions, includes new rules on the treatment of transparent vehicles and entities, expands the permanent establishment concept, and requires digital service providers to collect VAT on the sale of certain goods and services in Mexico, among other things.
+- Mexico enacted tax reform that limits interest expense deductions in certain cases, modifies the treatment of payments made to companies in low-tax jurisdictions, includes new rules on the treatment of transparent vehicles and entities, expands the permanent establishment concept, and requires digital service providers to collect VAT on the sale of certain goods and services in Mexico, among other things.
 The tax reform also includes a general anti-avoidance rule that allows Mexican tax authorities to recharacterize a transaction for tax purposes if the transaction lacks a business purpose.
 Business purpose is assumed to be lacking if the tax benefit is greater than the reasonably expected economic benefit.
 Additionally, the tax reform establishes a mandatory reporting requirement for tax advisors and taxpayers.
 Taxpayers are required to report transactions not reported by their advisors.
 Reportable transactions are those that generate or may generate, directly or indirectly, a tax benefit in Mexico and have one of the 14 characteristics listed in the reform or a mechanism that results in avoiding the reporting obligation.
-Most of the provisions will be effective 1 January 2020.
+Most of the provisions went into effect 1 January 2020.
 The rules for digital services are effective 1 June 2020, and the rules on fiscally transparent entities are effective 1 January 2021.
-For more information, see Tax Alerts 2019-1967, 2019-2023 and 2019-2165.
+For more information, see Tax Alerts 2019-1967, 2019-2023 and 2019-2165. - On 28 December 2019, Mexico published the Miscellaneous Tax Resolution for FY2020, which includes several administrative regulations related to some of the provisions enacted in the FY2020 tax reform.
+The regulations include rules for: (1) the mandatory reporting obligations; (2) the electronic signature suspension and revalidation procedure; (3) the deduction of expenses and investments made by foreign legal entities and figures (e.g., trusts, limited partnerships) that are considered transparent for tax purposes; and (4) the deduction of payments made by Mexican legal entities that are considered transparent under foreign tax legislation.
+Additionally, the regulations include rules for: (1) the withholding tax on nondeductible interest; (2) determining whether the corporate income tax has been triggered for foreign legal entities that are considered transparent for tax purposes; and (3) foreign resident entities that provide digital services in Mexico.